Throwing an event? We’ve got a place for you.

 The Jones Boardroom is an ideal venue for small meetings and conference calls.
 Located on the second level of the Thomas D. Clark Center for Kentucky History, the room has a 20-foot boardroom-style table, ample table and perimeter seating, and a sideboard to accommodate refreshments.

-Picture your event or wedding with a backdrop of a stately Greek Revival building, Ionic columns, mature trees and lush green grass.
-The Kentucky Historical Society makes the Old State Capitol lawn available for public use.
+Picture your event or wedding with a backdrop of a stately Greek Revival building, Ionic columns, mature trees, and lush green grass.
+The Kentucky Historical Society makes the Old State Capitol Grounds and Public Square available for public use.
 Built in 1830 the Old State Capitol retains its historic elegance, inviting people to slow their pace and step back in time.
-Call for information.
+Use of the Old State Capitol lawn must meet National Historic Landmark guidelines and regulations.